liolle/AOC2023/day2/part2/README.md

 ## Solution

-To solve part 2 we want for each game to keep track of the maximum for each color.
+To address the second part, our objective to keep track of the maximum value for each color in every game.

+We can see that as finding the max into an array.

 ## Demo